-As a result of Act 46, the Hardwick School Board has transitioned into the Orleans Southwest Union Elementary District Board (OSUESD).
-OSUESD includes representation from Lakeview Union Elementary (both Greensboro and Stannard), Hardwick Elementary, and Woodbury Elementary.
+As a result of Act 46, the Hardwick School Board has transitioned into the Orleans Southwest Union Elementary District (OSUED) Board.
+OSUED includes representation from Greensboro and Stannard at the Lakeview Union Elementary at the Greensboro campus, Hardwick Elementary at the Hardwick campus, and Woodbury Elementary at the Woodbury campus.
 The Board is responsible for policy setting and identifying the knowledge, skills and dispositions that each student will develop before graduating.
 Each town has representation on the board.
-As a result of this merger, children entering grades K-6 who live in the towns of Greensboro, Hardwick, Stannard, and Woodbury may enter the elementary school in their town of residence or may apply to attend an elementary school in another OSUESD town.
-Intra-District Choice will be granted based on space availability and with the goal of creating balanced class sizes in all schools.
+As a result of this merger, children entering grades K-6 who live in the towns of Greensboro, Hardwick, Stannard, and Woodbury may enter the elementary school in their town of residence or may apply to attend an elementary school in another OSUED town.
+Intra-District Choice will be granted based on space availability.